Updated January 28, 2021

 The pretty harbour villages of St Ives and Padstow are not exceptions in Cornwall – the coast is dotted with these traditional little seaside villages, perfect for a relaxing week by the sea.

-Newquay and Falmouth are larger towns, both connected to great beaches, making them very popular with families.
+Newquay and Falmouth are larger towns, both connected to great beaches, making them very popular with families for a UK staycation.
 Campsites pepper the landscape too, for those really looking for value for money this year.

 This is a land of sweeping moors, dramatic coastal cliffs and – like its neighbour, Cornwall – some stunning beaches.
 Among them is Woolacombe, which is regularly lauded as one of Britain’s finest, Watcombe, a small bay near Torquay, and Bantham, another stunning stretch of sand that’s worthy of special mention.